visdesignlab/guardrail-samples-study/public/stage-1-covid/introduction.md

 Welcome to our study.

-You will be shown a data visualization.
+You will be shown a series of data charts.
-Your task is to answer a short survey about it.
+With each chart, you will complete a short survey.
+After completing the survey for each chart, you will be asked to rank a few charts in order of your preference.

 </div>